checkly/checkly-cli/examples/boilerplate-project/README.md

 # Checkly Monitoring-as-code: Boilerplate Project

-This example project shows how you can use the Checkly CLI in a Monitoring-as-Code (MaC) workflow.
+This example project shows how you can use the Checkly CLI in a monitoring as code (MaC) workflow.
 We are using the https://checklyhq.com website as a monitoring target.

 1. Write API Checks and Playwright-powered Browser Checks!